-When we were still in the dreaming phase of starting our market garden, the visions we painted in our head always seemed to include a few greenhouses.
+I used to dream of owning several greenhouses.
 Large, beautiful caterpillar shaped vessels filled with flower and vegetable starts.
 Can you picture them?

 But that hasn’t kept us from starting our own seeds for transplants.
-As a matter of fact, we are actively planning on ramping up our seed start production significantly this year.
-We plan on not only growing all of our own transplants (instead of buying half of them at the big box stores) but also making some available to our customers for retail later this spring.
-And we are doing it all in our basement on a minimum budget.
+As a matter of fact, every year we start more seeds indoors than the year before.
+And we’re doing it all in our basement on a very low budget.

 Starting seeds indoors can be easy.
 It’s fun to be able to actually plant something when its 8 below outside!
 With just a few basic things you can turn almost any space in your house into a grow room.

-What are Jiffy pellets?
-They are little pods made of condensed peat.
+Jiffy pellets are little pods made of condensed peat.
 When you apply water they swell in size, making a nice little habitat for a seed.
 They are economical, and easy for the kids to use too.
 You can find them here for a decent price.

 Place one to two seeds in the center of the pellet.
-We’ll just barely cover our pepper seeds to allow light to penetrate the peat.
+We just barely cover our seeds to allow light to penetrate the peat.
 How deep you plant your seed will depend on what you’re trying to germinate.

 Cover with a plastic lid.
 This will trap in moisture and heat that will create a greenhouse effect.
 Again, its’ important not to completely saturate your pellets.
 Be careful when watering.
 Too much and your seed will rot, or you’ll grow moss or mold that will contribute to disease.